riimuru/osu-rx/README.md

 - **[osu!rewrite](https://github.com/xxCherry/osu-rewrite) support:** osu!rx is the first [osu!rewrite](https://github.com/xxCherry/osu-rewrite)-compatible hack ever!

 ## Running osu!rx
-**What's this green button at the top of the page?
-Should i click it?**
-If you can read, then you can tell that it clearly says "code".
-Are you a programmer?
-Do you want to contribute/compile the source code yourself?
-No?
-Then don't even look at this button.
-Seek for other download sources below.

 **Download latest build from one of the sources below:**
 | [MPGH (every build is approved by forum admin)](https://www.mpgh.net/forum/showthread.php?t=1488076) | GitHub builds will be available soon! |
 |-----------------------------------------------|-----------|